Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: General In-Context Learning

 where in standard univariate ($k=1$) regression settings, one can choose

 i.e., the squared error between the last coordinate of the output $\hat{z}$ and the true label $y$.

-\begin{remark}[Distribution shift] Note that we could consider the case where $(x_{\rm query},y_{\rm query})$ differs in distribution from the prompt variables.
+\begin{remark}[Distribution shift] Note that we could consider the case where $(x_{\rm q},y_{\rm q})$ differs in distribution from the prompt variables.
 Such a mismatch would introduce an additional bias term in the generalization error.
-However, this effect is not measured here, as we are primarily concerned with the training phase---specifically, with the optimization of the attention-layer weights. \end{remark}

-In \Cref{sec:concentration}, we have established that, as the prompt length $L$ tends to infinity, both the attention output and its gradient converge to their counterparts obtained by taking the full measure $\mu$ as input.
+However, this effect is not measured here, as we are primarily concerned with the training phase---specifically, with the optimization of the attention-layer weights. \end{remark} \looseness=-1 In Section~\ref{sec:concentration}, we have established that, as the prompt length $L$ tends to infinity, both the attention output and its gradient converge to their counterparts obtained by taking the full measure $\mu$ as input.
 As a consequence, the in-context learning optimization process with finite, but sufficiently large, prompts is expected to closely mirror the behavior of the infinite-prompt regime, which directly targets the minimization of the infinite-length analogue of the risk $\cR_L^{\rm ICL}$ given by

 In general, this optimization problem is considerably easier to analyze.
-For instance, when $\mu$ is a Gaussian measure, the resulting parametrization becomes linear in both $U$ and $V$ (see Lemma~\ref{lem:gaussian}).
-Building on this observation, \Cref{thm:optim_general} below provides a general framework for comparing the optimization processes defined by the corresponding gradient flows
+For instance, when $\mu$ is a centered Gaussian measure, the resulting parametrization becomes linear in both $U$ and $V$ (see Lemma~\ref{lem:gaussian}).
+Building on this observation, Theorem~\ref{thm:optim_general} below provides a general framework for comparing the optimization processes defined by the corresponding gradient flows